 The Public School System in Australia

-The Australian public school system, or government school system as they say here, is very good, but don't take my word for it.
+The Australian public school system, or government school system as they say in Australia, is very good, but don't take my word for it.
 Below are the 2018 survey results from the Programme for International Student Assessment (PISA).

 The NSW public school system is the largest educational system in Australia.

-There are over 200 primary (K – Year 6) and secondary government schools (Year 7 – 12).
+There is over 200 Primary (K – Year 6) and Secondary Government Schools (Year 7 – 12).
 NSW has started following the Australian National Curriculum in 2013, making incremental changes each year forward.

 You can check the NSW curriculum out here if you’d like.
-It might be a good idea to discuss it with your child’s current school teacher to get an idea on if the grade levels are similar.
+It might be a good idea to discuss it with your child’s current school teacher to get an idea of the grade level similarities.